-Community and Public Health provides information and advice on:
+Community and Public Health provides information and advice to health professionals such as GPs, nurses and midwives on:

-- research on the issues impacting the health of the community, and
+- research exploring the issues impacting on the health of the community; and

-The Health Act 1956 requires medical practices and other agencies or institutions, to report some specific diseases or illnesses to the local Medical Officer of Health.
+The Health Act 1956 requires some specific diseases or illnesses to be reported to the local Medical Officer of Health.

 - detailed reports for outbreaks or disease epidemics;

 - the Public Health Information Quarterly newsletter for primary care; and

 - regular updates on influenza-like illness and other respiratory viruses during winter.